-Complete an "Application for Graduation" via Self-Service for each graduating term, regardless of the student's intent to participate in the actual ceremony.
+Complete an "Application for Graduation" via Self-Service for each graduating term and each program of study (degree, diploma, and/or certificate), regardless of the student's intent to participate in the actual ceremony.

 Term Application Due

-Fall September 13th
+Fall September 15th

-Spring/Summer February 13th
+Spring/Summer February 15th

-Summer graduates should submit an application by February 13th if the Summer coursework completes one's program of study.
+Summer graduates should submit an application by February 15th if the Summer coursework completes one's program of study.